Personal Learning Support Plans (PLSP)

 - Parking staff will see a report of all students who are Blue Badge holders or those who require an ‘access to all zones’ permit.

 - The University’s Examination Officer will see a report of all students who require adjustments to the end of semester exams as well as individual PLSPs.

 - Warden Team will see a report of all students in Halls who want the wardens to make some additional visits to check they are settling in.

 - Halls Office will be informed of any student who requires additional facilities, eg a fridge in their room, or particular adaptations to their room.

 - If you need a Personal Emergency Escape Plan (PEEP), the University’s Health & Safety Adviser will be able to view the Physical Environment section of your PLSP along with details of your disability and contact details.
-Your PEEP will be uploaded onto your PLSP and you, the Disability Service, your Disability Contact (if necessary) and Halls (if necessary) will be able to view your PEEP.
+Your PEEP will be uploaded onto your PLSP and you, the Disability Service, your Disability Tutor (if necessary) and Halls (if necessary) will be able to view your PEEP.

 Permissions rest with the Head of Disability Services.
 There will be times because of different course structures when additional teaching staff will require access to the teaching and learning section; there may also be times when additional staff require access in the event of concerns being raised about a student’s welfare, however such permissions will be dealt with on a case by case basis.

 As you will see, we take sharing information about disability very seriously and do so only to ensure that your support requirements and reasonable adjustments are in place.
 Development of the PLSP App is ongoing and any necessary changes will be made in response to feedback.